fernando-gap/fernando-gap/README.md

 <!-- Summary about me -->

 Hi there!
-My name is Fernando, a software enthusiast who loves to experiment with new technologies and push the boundaries of what's possible.
+My name is Fernando, I'm a software enthusiast who loves to experiment with new technologies and push the boundaries of what's possible.
 I'm always eager to learn and explore, and I believe that the best way to grow as a developer is by constantly challenging yourself.

 When I'm not working on my own projects, I love contributing to open-source projects and collaborating with other developers.
 I find it incredibly rewarding to be part of a community that's working together to solve complex problems and build innovative solutions.
 <!-- Technologies -->